x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/receive-connectors.md

 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 17751a60-39fe-433f-84d2-bfc14ff4ba51
-description: "Summary: Learn about Receive connectors in Exchange Server 2016 or 2019, and how they control mail flow into your Exchange organization."
+description: "Summary: Learn about Receive connectors in Exchange Server 2016 or Exchange Server 2019, and how they control mail flow into your Exchange organization."
 ---

 # Receive connectors